MOSSAWIII/TopicModeling_Yelp/README.md

 ## 📊 Project Overview

-Analysis of 4,885 Yelp reviews using topic modeling to uncover hidden patterns and themes in customer feedback.
-Through LDA (Latent Dirichlet Allocation), NMF, and LSA approaches, we identify key discussion topics and their relationships.
+This comprehensive analysis examines 4,885 Yelp reviews through the lens of advanced topic modeling techniques.
+The study leverages three distinct approaches - Latent Dirichlet Allocation (LDA), Non-negative Matrix Factorization (NMF), and Latent Semantic Analysis (LSA) - to uncover underlying patterns in customer feedback.
+Through these methods, we identify key discussion topics and their relationships, revealing a complex tapestry of customer experiences, with distinct topic clusters emerging from the data.

 ## 🔍 Key Findings